Aipcecodes/codes/UK (Impress) - The Impress Standards Code.md

 (b) Easily understood by the public; and,

-(c) Effectively enforceable through IMPRESS €™s powers and remedies as a regulator.
+(c) Effectively enforceable through IMPRESS  powers and remedies as a regulator.

 Publishers will be held directly responsible for compliance with this Code, which applies to all content and newsgathering activities for which publishers are responsible under the terms of their Regulatory Scheme Agreement with IMPRESS, regardless of the medium or platform of publication.
-All references here to publishers apply equally to anyone acting under a publisher €™s authority.
+All references here to publishers apply equally to anyone acting under a publisher  authority.
 All references here to journalists apply equally to anyone acting in a journalistic capacity.

 This Code is distinct from the law and publishers are separately responsible for ensuring that they comply with the law.